DhananjayLogDMax/Treasure-Hunt-Game-/README.md

 *"Bazinga!
 Just kidding, this isn't about pranks - it's about TREASURE!"* 💰

 Hey there, fellow code warrior! 👋 Welcome to what might just be the most ridiculously awesome text-based adventure you'll stumble upon today.
 This baby right here?
 It's a magical treasure hunt that'll have you questioning your life choices while simultaneously having the time of your life! 🎢
+🎓 Academic Achievement Unlocked: This epic creation emerged from a DSA (Data Structures and Algorithms) project assignment, demonstrating that education becomes entertaining when you sprinkle in magical elements and cringe-worthy wordplay.
+Developed alongside my awesome buddy Hritik Kumar 👦 who likely wonders about our sanity just as much as I question mine! 🤝💻

 ## 🤔 So...
 What Even IS This Thing?